Joel-wong-al/ID_Website/README.md

 6. Shopping Cart & Checkout

+When cart button is pressed at the top of the page, it will lead you to the cart page

 A multi-step checkout process, including delivery, payment, and order review.

 Order summary section for users to review selected products before completing the transaction.